harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Life is  found  in  strife and not in passions restrained
 >
->The pulse of life  is not found in quivering teardrops  unrestrained
+>The pulse of life  is  found not in the quivering teardrops  unrestrained
 >
-> Life gives its  fragrance to expansion and flight and not to the  tossing mane
+> Life gives its  fragrance to expansion and flight and not to the proud  tossing of a  mane
 >
->There is another heaven out there which lies  not in the shadow of your male
+>There is another heaven  you'll find stepping  out of the shadow of your male
 >
->For that awoke progressive mate's thoughts too you must with passion burn and  swoon
+>For every awoke progressive male's thoughts too should  your passion be uncurtailed
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >